hugo-jaumotte/Productivity-extension/README.md

 ### Chrome Extension Architecture (Manifest V3)

 1. Issue
-Needed a modern, supported architecture for Chrome that allows the extension to request all the permissions required for its proper functioning.
+The extension requires a modern, supported architecture that properly manages permissions.

 2. Solution
 The manifest.json file defines the functionality of the extension and the permissions required for its proper functioning.